Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: PlanJudge

 \begin{enumerate}[leftmargin=4mm, itemsep=1mm, parsep=0pt] \item \textbf{Planning}: First, based on the current evaluation task, a detailed evaluation plan is specified. \item \textbf{Execution}: Then, the current judge executes the evaluation task according to the evaluation plan. \end{enumerate} We explore three methods for plan generation\footnote{Detailed prompts are presented in Appendix \ref{app:planjudge}.}:

 \begin{enumerate}[leftmargin=4mm, itemsep=1mm, parsep=0pt] \item \textbf{Heuristic-based}: We design specialized plans for different types of problems. \item \textbf{Self-synthesized}: We let the model analyze the input and then design a plan itself. \item \textbf{Combined}: We design a plan by combining Heuristic-based and Self-synthesized Planning. \end{enumerate} Table~\ref{tab:improvement} shows the results of both reasoning and non-reasoning models with PlanJudge\footnote{Detailed results are presented in Table \ref{tab:planjudge-rewardbench}, \ref{tab:planjudge-biasbench} and \ref{tab:planjudge-llmbar}.}.
-The results demonstrate that our method consistently yields a substantial reduction in bias while preserving or even improving the evaluation accuracy as judges.
+The results demonstrate that our method consistently yields a substantial reduction in evaluation bias while preserving or even improving the evaluation accuracy.
 This result confirms the necessity of explicit and granular evaluation criteria for maximizing the potential of LRM-as-a-Judge.
-It is notable that PlanJudge is also effective on non-reasoning LLM.
-While \citet{saha2025learning} also employed planning for improving LLM-as-a-Judge, their method requires computationally demanding fine-tuning.
-In contrast, PlanJudge achieves significant improvement without any extra training or external resources.
+It is notable that PlanJudge is also effective on non-reasoning LLMs.

+While \citet{saha2025learning} also employed planning for improving LLM-as-a-Judge, their method requires additional fine-tuning.
+In contrast, PlanJudge is a lightweight, prompt-only strategy that achieves significant improvement without any extra training or external resources, making it readily adoptable in LLM-as-a-Judge pipelines.